 Other firms that offer tuition assistance or full reimbursement include:

 An MBA is a natural next step for many current consultants, and picking the right program for you is just as important as choosing the right consulting firm.
 It will set the trajectory for the rest of your career.
 One of our favorite benefits of consulting is this opportunity to obtain a top MBA with no cost to you, yet while the sponsorship route will save you on student loans, it will sign you up for two more years of the consulting lifestyle post-graduation.
 This is a cost-benefit analysis you’ll have to run, taking into consideration your long-term career goals.
-For expert help in distilling your options, schedule a Power Half Hour with an ex-MBB consultant today.
+For expert help in distilling your options, schedule 1-hour coaching session with an ex-MBB consultant today.